-Here’s the guide to installing ActivityWatch from source.
+Here’s the guide to building ActivityWatch from source.
 If you are just looking to try it out, see the getting started guide instead.

-Since the ActivityWatch bundlerepo uses submodules, you first need to clone the submodules.
+Since the main ActivityWatch repository uses git submodules to manage its modules, you first need to clone the repo and then the submodules.

 git clone --recursive https://github.com/ActivityWatch/activitywatch.git